Skip to menu Skip to content Skip to footer

 Ayushi: There are a lot of support resources that can guide you through your time here.
 UQ makes sure that you have everything you need, so if you need help, all you have to do is ask.

-Manomay: My first tip for other students is to get involved with clubs and societies and volunteering, because these opportunities help you get the best out of your degree and help you grow professionally.
+Manomay: My first tip for other students is to join different clubs and societies and volunteer.
+These opportunities help you get the best out of your degree and help you grow professionally.

-My second tip is to try to get out of your comfort zone and make new friends, because then you’ll have people to try new things with and it will help you feel like you belong.
+My second tip is to push your comfort zone and make new friends, because then you’ll have people to try new things with and it will help you feel like you belong.

 Related stories